 Are you a young scholar trying to develop a career writing about China?
 The AMS Next-Generation Scholars Program is a unique opportunity to hone your writing craft and build a track record of publication while under the guidance of an expert in the field.

-Through tailored mentorships with renowned journalists, this AMS initiative supports four young professionals pursuing advanced research that benefits the study of U.S.-China relations through tailored writing mentorships with renowned experts in their field.
-Each scholar commits to writing four analytical pieces (each ~1000-3000 words) over the course of a year.
-They receive feedback from AMS-assigned mentors with the goal of publishing these pieces in respected policy publications or websites.
+Through tailored mentorships with renowned journalists, this AMS initiative supports four young professionals committed to a career in writing about China.
+Each scholar commits to writing four pieces (each ~1000-3000 words).
+They receive feedback from AMS mentors with the goal of publishing these pieces in respected publications or websites.

 Scholars will be selected across a range of disciplines and interest areas.
-They will then be paired with one of the following mentors who most closely matches their interest area:
+They will then be paired with two of the following mentors with each of whom they will write two pieces for publication:

 Former Washington and Beijing Bureau Chief for The Financial Times, and author of the books The Party: The Secret World of China’s Communist Rulers and, most recently, Asia’s Reckoning: China, Japan, and the Fate of U.S. Power in the Pacific Century